mmuller88/mmblog/content/aws-deploy-cfn-with-lambda-eng/index.md

 # Requirements
 The Ec2 instances should be dynamically deployable via an API like AWS ApiGateway, which implements a REST API or AWS AppSync, which implements a GraphQL.
 In doing so, certain tags such as UserId or VmType shall be attached to the Ec2 instance.
 This allows the Ec2 instances to be easily retrieved and displayed in a React frontend, for example.

 For the administration, i.e. creation, deletion and update of the resources belonging to the Ec2 instance, Cloudformation (short: CFN) should be used.
-Cloudformation is a handy AWS service for managing such resources.
+Cloudformation is a handy AWS service for managing resources.
 Thus, the Ec2 stack can be easily created, modified or deleted.
-Another advantage for using CFN is that this part can be tested separately from the rest like the API.
+Another advantage for using CFN is that this part can be tested separately from the rest like the API for the Ec2 instance creation.
 I even created my own staging pipeline for this [Stating Lib](https://martinmueller.dev/cdk-pipeline-lib).

 For the creation of the CFN templates I want to use AWS CDK, because using CDK makes the creation and maintenance of the Ec2 stack extremely easy.